lethor/essentials/README.md

 Web Development Essentials
 ==========================

-Just the basics.
+My basic needs for a Unix environment.
+I make Web sites.

-Run the script to links your dotfiles and ~/bin directory.
+Run the script to link your dotfiles and ~/bin directory.

 ~~~ sh
 cd essentials/